-Final Assignments — Winter 2021
+Final Assignments —

 Students are also given opportunities to share their work in different ways.
-Some of the members of the class in Winter 2021 have offered to share their work here.
+Some of the members of the class in Winter 2021 and in Winter 2022 have offered to share their work here.

-Shaza Elnour — Happy Feet
+Shaza Elnour (2021)– Happy Feet

-Robain Imran — Nazukh Khoon (Fragile Blood)
+Robain Imran (2021)– Nazukh Khoon (Fragile Blood)

 Nazukh Khoon (Fragile Blood) is an art piece made with graphite on a series of canvasses, with red acrylic, glass, and 24k gold gilding.
 The work reflects on metaphors of blood in relation to honour killings in Pakistan and its relationship to caste systems.
 View it here.

 Shivani Kaup (2021) — The Strings that Pull Us (password protected)